nashi-74/AutoHiragana/README.md

 # AutoHiragana
-A small autohotkey macro switching from Romanji to Hiragana on the Japanese IME when changing the keyboard layout with Win+Space
+The macro should work fine with most language keyboards.
+To add it to Windows autorun press Win+R, type in "shell:startup", press enter and paste the file into the opened directory.
+Requires AutoHotkey v2.